Why Hardware is Hard, But Easier Than Ever

 Hardware is hard is so commonly said it has become a cliché.
 Yeah, you know it’s hard, but why exactly?
-In this article I will discuss this in detail.
+I will discuss this in detail in this article.

 Fortunately, there is good news too – developing and launching a new hardware product is easier now than it’s ever been.
 There have been many advancements in recent years that make it much more feasible for an entrepreneur to bring a new hardware product to market.

 Throughout this article, I’ll also share with you various strategies for surpassing the obstacles in your path to market.